jumpalottahigh/blog.georgi-yanev.com/content/reader-questions/fpv/2019-07-16-runcam-5/index.md

 **"Can you please add information on glass replacements?
 I am told you can, but I would be curious how and where this would be purchased."** - Scott Woeber

-You are correct, I was also told the tempered glass is replaceable.
-As of this time, you can ask for replacement parts in the [RunCam Facebook group](https://www.facebook.com/groups/RunCam/). - Georgi
+You can [grab a replacement glass for the RunCam 5](https://shop.runcam.com/tempered-glass-protector-for-runcam-5/) from the official RunCam site. - Georgi